Accelnorm/solana-mobile-dapp-examples/counter-dapp/README.md

 adb devices
 ```

 Then install with command below.
 Kindly remember to change the apk name `build-1749804139031` to match your generated apk precisely to avoid errors.
-Also ensure this command is run within the project folder where the apk was generated and saved.
+Also ensure this command is run within the project folder where the apk was generated and saved (For errors, check FAQs section below for fixes).
 ```sh
 adb install build-1749804139031.apk
 ```